Share On

 Take steps to protect your residents from HPAI today!
 Photo by Suzy Hazelwood from Pexels

-There are currently confirmed cases of HPAI in domesticated birds in the US and abroad.
-The following checklist is meant to help folks ensure they are taking basic measures to keep their residents protected.
-For a more in-depth look at Avian Influenza, please refer to our full-length resource, here.
+There are currently confirmed cases of HPAI in domesticated birds and mammalian farmed animal species in the U.S. and abroad.
+The following checklist is meant to help folks ensure they are taking basic measures to protect their residents, with a focus on avian species.
+For a more in-depth look at Avian Influenza, please refer to our full-length resource here.

 HPAI Record-Keeping Template